ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/nowindows9/CVE-2019-12725-modified-exp](https://github.com/nowindows9/CVE-2019-12725-modified-exp) :  ![starts](https://img.shields.io/github/stars/nowindows9/CVE-2019-12725-modified-exp.svg) ![forks](https://img.shields.io/github/forks/nowindows9/CVE-2019-12725-modified-exp.svg)

 ## CVE-2019-12616
  An issue was discovered in phpMyAdmin before 4.9.0.
 A vulnerability was found that allows an attacker to trigger a CSRF attack against a phpMyAdmin user.
-The attacker can trick the user, for instance through a broken &lt;img&gt; tag pointing at the victim's phpMyAdmin database, and the attacker can potentially deliver a payload (such as a specific INSERT or DELETE statement) to the victim.
+The attacker can trick the user, for instance through a broken img tag pointing at the victim's phpMyAdmin database, and the attacker can potentially deliver a payload (such as a specific INSERT or DELETE statement) to the victim.